microfox-ai/microfox/packages/brave/README.md

 ## Rate Limits

-The SDK automatically handles rate limiting based on your subscription plan:

 - Free Plan: 1 request per second
 - Pro Plan: 20 requests per second

-The SDK includes built-in rate limiting protection through sequential processing.
 When making multiple requests, use sequential processing instead of `Promise.all` to avoid hitting rate limits:

 ```typescript
 // ❌ Don't do this